Clara Conway: Clara Conway Institute

-By 1884, the school had expanded to 250 pupils, leading to the incorporation of the school and its naming of the Clara Conway Institute.
+By 1884, the school had expanded to 250 pupils, leading to the need for a permanent location, incorporation of the school's charter and its naming of the Clara Conway Institute after its founder.
 The Board of Trustees included some of the most influential businessmen in the city, and by 1888, the school had over 300 young women enrolled and 26 faculty members.
 The school became known for its progressive and innovative approach to education, and included a fine reference library, a gymnasium, a science lab, and a complete arts studio.
 Courses included voice, piano, theory, and public speaking.
-The school also operated the first kindergarten program in Memphis.
+The school also operated a kindergarten program in Memphis, first established at the Market Street location, in 1872.
+She incorporated in to her school.
 The school became a major college preparatory school for young women.
-The school closed in 1893 over a disagreement between Conway's ambitions and trustees.
+The school closed in 1893 over a disagreement between her ambitions and trustees needs.
 The financial backers thought she aimed too high for her graduates.

 Later life

-After the closure of the school, Conway helped organize the General Federation of Women's Clubs, a council of women representing several women's organizations, with the goal of creating a southern college for women that would be equal to the northern schools like Vassar or Wellesley.
-She spent the later years of her life teaching and campaigning for women's higher education at the state and national level until her death in 1904.
+After the closure of the school, Clara helped organize the General Federation of Women's Clubs, in Knoxville, a council of women, representing several different women's organizations, with the goal in mind of creating a woman's southern college that would be equal to the northern academic schools like Vassar or Wellesley.
+She spent the later years of her life teaching, speaking out for woman rights and campaigning for women's higher education at the local, state and national level until her untimely death in 1904.

 Legacy

-Conway's influence on her students continued long after her death.
-One student described her thus:
+Clara Conway's influence on her students continued years after her death.
+One student described her as thus:

-Once in a generation there is born one who envisions conditions as they should be - a dreamer.
-Such as this was Clara Conway...
+Once in a generation, there is born one who envisions conditions as they should be - a dreamer, innovator and influencer.
+Such as this, was Clara Conway...
 To most of us she sat Minerva-like upon a mystic throne - incomparably wise, brilliant and resourceful, impressing upon each one who passed within the space of her influence the importance of her motto.
 "Neglect not the gift that is within thee," or that other motto she loved so well, "Influence is responsibility."

-The latter motto eventually was adopted by the Nineteenth Century Club that Conway helped found.
+The latter motto eventually was adopted by the Nineteenth Century Club that Clara helped found.

-After Conway's death in 1904, the Clara Conway Alumnae Association constructed the Clara Conway Memorial Pergola on the grounds of Overton Park in Memphis, Tennessee.
+After Clara's death in 1904, the Clara Conway Alumnae Association constructed the Clara Conway Memorial Pergola on the grounds of Overton Park in Memphis, Tennessee.
 One of the three original elements of Overton Park, the structure was destroyed in a 1936 storm.